Board & Governance

 Board Director

-Mr. Hamish Thomson is a seasoned global leadership executive.
-Across a 30-year career, he has been a successful CEO/Regional President and Global Brand head for Mars Incorporated (UK, Australia, and Chicago), a senior marketing and sales lead for Reebok International (England and the Netherlands), and a fresh-faced account executive in the London advertising scene.
+Hamish is a strategic consultant, published leadership author, speaker, and investor.
+He has been a successful CEO/Regional President and Global Brand head for Mars Incorporated (UK, Australia, and Chicago), a senior marketing and sales lead for Reebok International (England and the Netherlands), and an account executive in the London advertising scene.
+He is a graduate of the Australian Institute of Company Directors and holds a bachelor degree in marketing and commercial law.

 Caroline Walsh